Last updated: May 2026

 Why Activity Level Matters More for Medium Breeds

-Medium breeds have the widest range of energy requirements of any size category because this group includes both high-energy working breeds (Border Collies, Siberians, Australian Shepherds) and low-energy companion breeds (Bulldogs, Basset Hounds, Shiba Inus).
+Medium breeds have wide energy requirements.
+This size includes both high-energy working dogs and low-energy companion breeds.
 The cost difference between a sedentary and active dog of the same weight can be $15-25/month:

-This is a 72% difference between the most and least active medium dogs at the same weight īŋŊ larger than the variation for small or large breeds.
+This is a 72% difference between active and inactive medium dogs of the same weight.
+This variation is larger than for small or large breeds.

 Best Food Choices for Medium Breeds